shenoyrahul444/EatPrayRead/readme.rst

+# Note
+    This is the older version of EatPrayRead.
+The newer version on React-Redux-Firestore tech stack.

 EatPrayRead is a blog for writing articles related to mostly technology.
 The idea is evolving and it is a long term project aimed towards sharing interesting technology related concepts.

 Technology Stack: LAMP